gem/oq-engine/doc/adv-manual/risk-profiles.rst

  ...

-The files for the individual countries will be as before, except for the parameters ``source_model_logic_tree_file`` and ``gsim_logic_tree_file``, that should be removed.
+The files for the individual countries will be as before, except for the parameter ``source_model_logic_tree_file`` which should be removed.
 That will avoid reading 13 times the same source model files, which are useless anyway, since the calculation now starts from precomputed ruptures.
 There are still a lot of repetitions in the files and the potential for making mistakes.

 Approach #3 is very similar to approach #2: the only differences will be in the initial file, the one used to precompute the GMFs.
 Obviously it